 Planning for Science, Technology, Engineering and Mathematics (STEM)

-Good stuff is happening in Reiger Park, where tomorrow’s high school learners face exciting educational prospects.
-The ICT committee of the Ekurhuleni South Education District Office is planning a Centre of learning excellence in the field of Science, Technology, Engineering and Mathematics (STEM) which will provide students with better prospects for tertiary education.
+The ICT committee of the Ekurhuleni South Education District Office is planning to develop a centre of learning excellence in the field of Science, Technology, Engineering and Mathematics (STEM) education.
+Firstly, this aims to provide students with better prospects for tertiary education.
 Secondly, it exposes young people to the possibility of careers in the Fourth Industrial Revolution (4IR).

-Deputy Principal, Peter Arendse, is a committed and conscientious educator, who expressed his delight that Oosrand Secondary could participate in the JumpStart Programme.
+Peter Arendse, Oosrand Secondary‘s deputy principal, is a committed and conscientious educator.
+He expressed his delight that learners could participate in the JumpStart Programme in future.
 “It’s been painful to see our learners exiting the system without ICT skills or meaningful qualifications.
 Therefore we’re putting our best foot forward.
 We want this community to grow and develop and we want this project to succeed,” he said.

-Community leader, Jabu Thomo, is a Programme Director for JumpStart.
-He was instrumental in setting up and monitoring the initial assessment tool, which examined the strengths and weaknesses in the current cohort of Grade 8 learners.
-Some 300 learners participated in a diagnostic assessment, which sought to discover which skills are currently well in place, and what gaps exist.
+It follows that Jabu Thomo, JumpStart Programme Director, was instrumental in setting up and monitoring the initial assessment.
+His aim was to examine the strengths and weaknesses in the current learners attending Grade 8.
+Thomo wanted to discover which skills were well in place and there were gaps.